littlezaide/haggadah/02_beforethemeal.md

 The Torah explains the meaning of the seder's celebration through the "four children" archetypes (the torah uses "sons" but that's weird since daughters exist, so let's just go with children and alternate gender pronouns):

 First the wise child.
 She asks eagerly about all the different things and symbols.
-To her you say "we do this to remember how we bad things once were Jews we were slaves in Egypt, and to appreciate how that isn't the case anymore.
+To her you say "we do this to remember how bad things once were for Jews, when we were slaves in Egypt, and to appreciate how that isn't the case anymore.

 The wicked child boorishly and contemptuously asks "what do you get out of this?"
 He deliberately says "you"--not "we" and excludes himself from the table.
 Strangely, the Torah suggests that you turn his biting sarcasm right back at him, ironically excluding him from the current group by saying "I was saved from egypt" and not "WE were saved".
 This seems a bit childish and unnecessarily punishing, no?
 Perhaps modern parenting ideals would advise setting an example by simply saying the same thing you told the wise child earlier: "being slaves sucked, and we appreciate not being slaves."